raspberrypilearning/cd-dice-roller/en/step_2.md

 --- /task ---

-Here you have set the text `color` to white and the `fontSize` to 150 pixels (the little dots that make up our screens).
-You can change these to whatever you like to personalise your dice mat.
-Finally, you have put the value for the die roll into the `diceMat`'s HTML so that you can see it.
-You can remove the alert becuse the pop-up can get annoying after a while.
+This code sets the text `color` to white and the `fontSize` to 150 pixels (the little dots that make up images on computer screens).
+If you want to, you can change the look of the dice mat by changing `color` and `fontSize`.
+Finally, the code also displays value for the die roll in the `diceMat`'s HTML element.
+If you want to, you can remove the `alert` line.

 You now have a working dice simulator!
-Click the button and you should see something like the below.
-In the next step, we'll make it look even better.
-We will examine the two white boxes with Liar's dice and Yahtzee later.
+When you click the **Roll Dice** button, you should see something that looks like this:

 ![Image of the project at the end of this step](images/step2Image.png)

+In the next step, you will make your simulator look even better.
+Later, you will also examine the **Liar's Dice** and **Yahtzee** boxes.